 Cedric Blanchon was born in France.
-With only two years of career has already won the Mobile Photography Awards of the 2013 edition as Mobile Master 2 and has presented his work in numerous exhibitions.
+With just two years into his career, he has already won the Mobile Photography Awards in the 2013 edition as Mobile Master 2 and has presented his work with numerous exhibitions.
 Cedric Blanchon likes surrealism, black humor and street photography.

-Capet shoots with mobile devices and leads Mobag Paris, the first non-governmental organization to promote this type of photography in France.
-Since July 2011, Capet has been shooting exclusively in black and white with her Smartphone.
-She shoots, edits and publishes images every day.
-She is the winner of Ax3, Mobile Photography Awards and Mobile Masters.
+Capet photographs with mobile devices and leads Mobag Paris, the first non-governmental organization that promotes this type of photography in France.
+Since July 2011, Capet has been photographing exclusively in black and white with his smartphone.
+She shoots, edits and posts images every day.
+She is an Ax3, Mobile Photography Awards and Mobile Masters winner.

-Gina Costa is a photographic artist, independent curator, and museum professional.
-Her photographs are featured in private collections across the United States and Europe, including the oldest and most prestigious archive of photography, The Alinari Archive, Firenze, Italia.
-She is a 2019 and 2018 recipient of the Julia Margaret Cameron award.
-Costa has graduate degrees in Art History from the University of Chicago.
-She has worked at The Metropolitan Museum of Art and The Art Institute of Chicago; She has taught art history at The University of Notre Dame and The University of Rochester, New York.
-Costa has written for numerous publications including Art Narratives, Collezione Maramotti, and the Catalogue for Fotografia Europa.
+Gina Costa is a photographer, independent curator and museography professional.
+Her photographs are held in private collections throughout the United States and Europe, including the oldest and most prestigious archive of photography, The Alinari Archive, Firenze, Italy.
+She was awarded in 2019 and 2018 with the Julia Margaret Cameron Award.
+Costa has a degree in Art History from the University of Chicago.
+She has worked at the Metropolitan Museum of Art and The Art Institute of Chicago; she taught Art History at the University of Notre Dame and the University of Rochester, New York.
+Costa has written for numerous publications, including Art Narratives, Collezione Maramotti and the Catalog of Photography Europe.

-Created by Joanne Carter a professional Journalist and Photographer, TheAppWhisperer is the most popular and trusted mobile photography and art website in the world.
-With a team of over twenty editors, TheAppWhisperer has built a global reputation, recognising and curating the very best mobile photography and art in the industry.
-TheAppWhisperer has become a tool of reference for many of the imaging industry’s press, manufacturers and photography magazines and specialist websites.
-It represents the pinnacle of mobile photography and art and continues to grow at an extraordinary rate, every single day. www.theappwhisperer.com
+Created by Joanne Carter, a professional journalist and photographer, TheAppWhisperer is the most popular mobile photography website in the world.
+With a team of over twenty editors, TheAppWhisperer has built a global reputation by recognizing and curating the very best in mobile photography.
+TheAppWhisperer has become the reference for the art press, manufacturers, photography magazines and specialized websites.
+It represents the pinnacle of photography and mobile art and continues to grow at an extraordinary rate, every day. www.theappwhisperer.com

-Karen Divine's first introduction to photography was in the early 1970's; From there, she studied painting, drawing and alternative photographic processes.
-After learning Photoshop in 2001 she began to create the images she imagined using photographs as a palette.
-Over the past three years she has transferred this process to the iPhone.
-Learning to create a beautiful image in and of itself is essential for a fine art photographer, but what excites Divine is the multi-images.
+Karen Divine's first introduction to photography was in the early 1970s; from there, she studied painting, drawing, and alternative photographic processes.
+After learning Photoshop in 2001 she started creating the images she envisioned using her photographs as a palette.
+Over the past three years, she's been transferring that process to the iPhone.
+Learning to create a beautiful image on its own is essential for a fine art photographer, but what most excites Divine is multi-image.

-Sarvis holds a degree from Bennington College, specializing in painting, engraving and ceramics.
-Her work has been exhibited in numerous prestigious art collections in the US and around the world.
-She has been covered by the magazine Ornament Magazine and, throughout her 25-year career, has been involved in various shows and exhibitions.
-Sarvis is notorious for her knowledge and control of color.
+Sarvis holds a degree from Bennington College, majoring in painting, printmaking and ceramics.
+Her work has been featured in numerous prestigious art collections in the US and around the world.
+She has been covered by Ornament Magazine and, over her 25-year career, has been involved in numerous shows and exhibitions.
+She is notorious for her knowledge and control of color.
 In 2010, Sarvis discovered the IOS photography and editing system through an iPhone.
-She has acted as guest lecturer and teacher in both fields, as well as exhibiting in various galleries and arts centers.
+She has acted as a guest lecturer and teacher in both fields, in addition to exhibiting in various galleries and arts centers.

-Edwads received the Mobile Photographer of the Year award at the 2008 American Aperture Awards 2013; was the winner in the Fine Arts category at the fourth edition of the Julia Margaret Cameron Photo Awards and, in 2012, was a finalist for the Lumen Prize.
-Edwards has already exhibited her work in the United Kingdom, France, USA, Australia, Germany, Italy, Latvia, Shanghai and Hong Kong.
-It was published, among others, by: European Photography; Black and White Photography (UK); Journal of the Royal Photographic Society, New York Times Lens Blog, Mobile Masters. & 2 and The Art Of iPhone Photography.
+Edwads received the Mobile Photographer of the Year ax3 American Aperture awards 2013; she was a winner in the Fine Art category at the fourth edition of the Julia Margaret Cameron Photo Awards and, in 2012, a finalist for the Lumen Prize.
+Edward has exhibited her work in the UK, France, USA, Australia, Germany, Italy, Latvia, Shanghai and Hong Kong.
+It has been published by, among others,: European Photography; Black and White Photography (UK); Journal of the Royal Photographic Society, New York Times Lens Blog, Mobile Masters 1 & 2 e The Art Of iPhone Photography.